ErrorTzy/writings/notes/Aristotle/LectureNotes.md

 Is AI **imitation** intelligence or **artificial** intelligence?

-how do you know you are conscious/thinking?
+How do you know you are conscious/thinking?

 Plato’s Cratylus